robhowells/image-rendering/README.md

-#Image rendering
+#Image rendering#
-Example project using HTML picture element and lazy loading
+Example project using HTML picture element and with lazy loading images